9 Ways To Release Tight Muscle Knots For Back Pain Relief

 And these are great because they can hit the hard to reach spots in your upper back and shoulders that your hands just can't get to.

-Roll Out Your Knots on a Foam Roller
+3. Roll Out Your Knots On A Foam Roller

-Foam rollers are a great way of getting right into your muscle knots and encouraging them to release.
+Foam rollers are a great way of getting deep into your muscle knots and encouraging them to release.

-They are commonly used for this purpose by physical therapists and professional athletes to help muscles recover from injury and intense exercise sessions.
+They are commonly used by physical therapists and professional athletes to help muscles recover from injury and intense exercise sessions.

 And they are awesome for relieving tight and painful back muscles too.

-To do this you need to lay your back down onto the foam roller close to your area of pain and tightness before slowly rolling your body up and down over it.
+To do this you need to lay your body down onto the foam roller close to your area of pain and tightness before slowly rolling your body up and down over it.

 When you feel like the roller is hitting the eye of the storm of your muscle knot stop and hold this position for around 30-60 seconds.

-A combination of your bodyweight and gravity will work to apply pressure to the knot and you should feel it spasm and release.
+The combination of your body weight and gravity will apply pressure to the knot and you should eventually feel it spasm and release.

 This feels really satisfying and makes the foam roller a great way of keeping muscle knots under control.